 The Integrated Postsecondary Education Data System (IPEDS) reports average net price for students with family incomes of $30,00 or less.
 You would think that the average net price would be fairly low for this category.
 Yet among 66 colleges that claim to meet 100% of need, the average net price for this category ranged from a low of 0 (and 2 with negative numbers-yes, this is possible) to a high of $21,261.
 Approximately a third of the schools had averages over $10,000.
 According to IPEDS, New York University freshman with family incomes of $30,000 or less paid an average net price of $25,964.

 See what I mean?
 Go with the average net price.

 The table below lists public 50-50 colleges with an average net price of $10,000 or less for those with family incomes of $30,000 or less.
 Out of 185 public 50-50 colleges, only 58 made the list.

-Furthermore, they represent only 27 states.
+Furthermore, they represent only 22 states.
 Of course, not all states have public 50-50 colleges.
-The list includes the public 50-50 college with the lowest average net price for the lowest income category even if it was over $10,000.
+The list below includes the public 50-50 college with the lowest average net price for the lowest income category even if it was over $10,000.

-In some states, such as New York and Washington, the lowest wasn’t significantly different from the other public 50-50 colleges in the state.
+In some states, such as Wisconsin, Maryland, and Indiana, the lowest average net price wasn’t significantly different from the other public 50-50 colleges in the state.
 Other states had more dramatic differences.
 In Virginia, Massachusetts, and Pennsylvania, there was more than a $10,000 difference in the public university with the lowest average net price and the one with the highest average net price.